By Cameron Silsbee and Ariel Villaseñor

 Begin with prayer

 Gather together as a Community in a comfortable setting.
 Take a moment to sit in silence in the presence of Jesus and each other.
-Have one person read Ephesians 3v16-19 over the group, and then have one person pray to ask the Holy Spirit to lead and guide your time together.
+Have one person read James 1v22-25 over the group and then pray to ask the Holy Spirit to lead and guide your time together.